 (2) The amounts in these columns represent performance shares awarded under the 2005 Stock Incentive Plan in fiscal 2008 as part of the fiscal 2009 compensation of the NEOs.
 As reflected in the table below, Wal-Mart's performance against goals under either two or three performance metrics will determine the total number of Shares to vest for each NEO, if any.
 From 0 percent to 150 percent of the target number of Shares applicable to that performance metric will vest at the end of the three-year performance period to end on January 31, 2011, depending on the level of Wal-Mart's average performance relative to goals under that performance metric over that performance period.
-If Wal-Mart does not meet the threshold level of performance for a particular performance metric, none of the performance metric will not depend on Wal-Mart meeting at least the threshold goal for other performance metrics applicable to the NEO.
-The CNGC will annually establish performance goals under each performance metric for each of the three fiscal years within the performance period.
-The goals for each performance metric may be the same as or different from the goals for a particular performance metric over the three-year performance period.
-Average performance against the annual goals for a particular performance metric.
-For the performance cycle will determine the number of performance shares to vest based on that performance metric.
+If Wal-Mart does not meet the threshold level of performance for a particular performance metric, none of the performance shares tied to that performance metric will vest.
+However, vesting of the performance shares tied to a particular performance goals under each performance metric for each of the three fiscal years within the performance metric applicable to the NEO.
+The CNGC will annually establish performance goals for the goals for the performance metric in any other year in the performance period.
+Average performance against the annual goals for a particular performance metric over the three-year performance ereit.
 For the performance shares shown in these columns, for fiscal 2009, the applicable performance measures are return on investment, comparable store sales, and international revenue growth, and are weighted as follows:

-Name Performance Shares Related to Return on Investment Metric Performance Shares Related to Comparable Store Sales Metric Performance Shares Related to International Division Revenue Growth Metric
+Performance Shares Related to Return on Performance Shares Related to Comparable Store Performance Shares Related to International Division

+Name Investment Metric Sales Metric Revenue Growth Metric

 H. Lee Scott, Jr. 60% 30% 10%

 Thomas M. Schoewe 60% 30% 10%

 Michael T. Duke 60% 40%

-Eduardo Castro-Wright 60% 40%
+Eduardo Castro-Wright 60% 40% -